 Free of fleas and ticks

 Non aggressive dogs for daycare.
-For boarding dogs if you know your dog is aggressive or unsure then we will have separate playtimes for your pet with staff members.
+For boarding dogs if you know your dog is aggressive towards other dogs or unsure then we will have separate playtimes for your pet with staff members.

 What vaccinations does my dog need?